Name, Office, and Organizational Structure

 c.
 HAA Directors serve at the pleasure of the Dean of Continuing Education for a term stipulated by the Harvard Alumni Association.

-6.2 Nomination, Election, and Appointments
+6.2 Nomination, Election, Appointments and Removals

 a.
-Eligibility to hold a position is limited to alumni members in good standing with Harvard University.
+Eligibility to hold a position is limited to Alumni Members in good standing with Harvard University.

 c.
 HAA Directors shall be appointed by the Dean of Continuing Education.